iancustefan26/File-Maestro/README.md

 ## How to Run Locally

-If you'd like to run this website locally:
+If you'd like to run this program locally:

 1. You need a newer version of C++ (C++17 or better)